Selangor F.C.

-Selangor Football Club (Malay: Kelab Bola Sepak Selangor) is a professional football club based in the city of Shah Alam, Selangor, Malaysia.
-The club currently competes in the Malaysia Super League, the top tier of Malaysian football.
-The club is nicknamed The Red Giants.
-It was officially founded in 1936 by the Football Association of Selangor (FAS).
-On 2 October 2020, the club officially made its privatization as Selangor Football Club after it was officially approved by the Football Association of Malaysia on 29 September.
-The club currently plays its home games at the Petaling Jaya Stadium after the club's original home ground, the Shah Alam Stadium, was closed to undergo major renovation and rebuilding work which was prolonged for an extended period of time.
+Selangor Football Club (Malay: Kelab Bola Sepak Selangor) is a professional football club based in Shah Alam, Selangor, Malaysia.
+Competing in the Malaysia Super League, the country's top tier of Malaysian football, the club is widely regarded as one of the most iconic and successful teams in Malaysian Football history.
+Nicknamed The Red Giants, Selangor was officially founded in 1921 as Football Association of Selangor (FAS).
+In 2020, the club officially made its privatization and renamed as Selangor Football Club.
+While its historic home, Shah Alam Stadium undergoes major redevelopment, Selangor currently plays its home matches at Petaling Jaya Stadium.

-Selangor are the most successful and most decorated club in Malaysia, in terms of overall honours won with 52 top-qualifying trophies and 61 trophies collectively.
+Selangor is the most successful and decorated club in Malaysia in terms of overall honours won, with 52 top-qualifying trophies and 61 trophies collectively.
 Domestically, Selangor had won a total of 6 Malaysia top division league titles which include 2 Malaysia Super League titles, 1 Premier League 1 title, 2 Semi-Pro League Division 1 titles and 1 Malaysian League title.
 In cup competitions, the club have a record of 33 Malaysia Cups, a joint-best 5 Malaysia FA Cups and a record of 8 Malaysia Charity Shields.
 In addition, the club have also won 2 second-division titles, 1 Malaysia Premier League title and 1 Semi-Pro League Division 2 title and between 1951 and 1973, 7 Malaysia FAM Cups where the Malaysia FAM Cup acted as a secondary knockout cup competition between state teams after the Malaysia Cup.

-Selangor was also the first Malaysian club to qualify and enter an Asian continental club tournament, the Asian Champion Club Tournament where the club finished as runners-up in 1967, the first edition of the Asian top-flight continental club tournament, which was later rebranded as the AFC Champions League in 2002.
-The club were also the first team in Malaysian football history to achieve a league and cup double by winning the Malaysian Amateur League and Malaysia Cup in 1984.
+Beyond its domestic dominance, Selangor has played a pioneering role in Malaysian football on the continental stage.
+It became the first Malaysian club to compete in the Asian Champion Club Tournament, finishing as runner-up in the inaugural edition in 1967, which was later rebranded as the AFC Champions League in 2002.
+The club was also the first in Malaysian football history to achieve a league and cup double by winning the Malaysian Amateur League and Malaysia Cup in 1984.

-The club also gave rise to many Malaysian football stars who brought success to both club and country such as Mokhtar Dahari, R. Arumugam, Abdul Ghani Minhat, Wong Choon Wah, Santokh Singh, Soh Chin Aun, Zainal Abidin Hassan, Azman Adnan, Rusdi Suparman, Amri Yahyah, and Safee Sali and many others.
-The club is also one of the best supported clubs in Malaysia and across the Asian continent and holds several rivalries, most notably with Singapore, Kuala Lumpur City and Johor Darul Ta'zim.
+Selangor gave rise to many Malaysian football stars who brought success to both club and country such as Mokhtar Dahari, R. Arumugam, Abdul Ghani Minhat, Wong Choon Wah, Santokh Singh, Soh Chin Aun, Zainal Abidin Hassan, Azman Adnan, Rusdi Suparman, Amri Yahyah, and Safee Sali among others The club remains as one of the best supported clubs in Malaysia.
+It holds several rivalries, most notably with Singapore and Kuala Lumpur City.